What Should I Look for in an NYC Actor Headshot Photographer?

 “This one feels like you’re trying to sell us the idea instead of just being in it.”

-11. Do you trust their taste?
+9. Do you trust their taste and judgment?

 Taste is harder to measure than price, session length, or number of retouches, but it matters.